 }

-// IMPORTANT: clears the ViewModel and cancels viewModelScope
+// IMPORTANT: cancel viewModelScope

 fun dispose() {